MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- How You Start Matters for Generalization. [[paper]](https://arxiv.org/abs/2206.08558)
+  - Sameera Ramasinghe, Lachlan MacDonald, Moshiur Farazi, Hemanth Sartachandran, Simon Lucey.
+  - Key Word: Implicit regularization; Fourier Spectrum.
+  - <details><summary>Digest</summary> We promote a shift of focus towards initialization rather than neural architecture or (stochastic) gradient descent to explain this implicit regularization.
+Through a Fourier lens, we derive a general result for the spectral bias of neural networks and show that the generalization of neural networks is heavily tied to their initialization.
+Further, we empirically solidify the developed theoretical insights using practical, deep networks.

 - Neural Collapse: A Review on Modelling Principles and Generalization. [[paper]](https://arxiv.org/abs/2206.04041)
   - Vignesh Kothapalli, Ebrahim Rasromani, Vasudev Awatramani.
   - Key Word: Neural Collapse.